dmgeurts/getcerts_nakivo/README.md

 - `./director_chssl.sh`.
 Will take a certificate and a key file, generate a PKCS12 file with them and use it to create a new keystore file.
 It will then replace the active keystore and restart the Director service.
 - `./transporter_chpem.sh` Will take a certificate and key file, and store them concatenated to `/opt/nakivo/transporter/certificate.pem`.
 It will then correct the ownership of the file and restart the Transporter.
   - Doesn't take any options, but the default file locations in the script can be modified.
-  - Uses `cetcerts.sh`, for details see: https://github.com/dmgeurts/catcerts
+  - Uses `catcerts.sh`, for details see: https://github.com/dmgeurts/catcerts

 ## Automation